Athlete Injuries: How Tens Unit Can Heal Them

 Benefits of Tens Units:

-- The Tens unit can be used anywhere on the body by just attaching silver electrodes to pain-afflicted area.
+- The Tens unit can be used anywhere on the body by just attaching silver electrodes to the pain-afflicted area.

 - One can control pulse rates, pulse widths, and all the frequencies for providing relief to the patient.

 - Alternatively, athletes can make use of muscle stimulators to treat chronic pain and speed muscle recovery after an injury.
 It prevents muscle atrophy too.
 Click here to know more benefits of TENS unit.

-Supplementing Physical Therapy with Tens Units
+Physical Therapy with the Tens Units:

 In addition to using TENS unit at home, one can use the same in between physical therapy sessions, since it serves as an excellent supplement to the therapy.
 The TENS unit facilitates movements of the body by easing the pain and works to make your body move freely and easily.